Sulstice/Sulstice/README.md

 #### Background:

-I develop a lot of tools to help me with my research for stuff, mostly revolving what I think is cheminformatics.
+I develop a lot of tools to help me with my research.
 Feel free to download or use whatever in your own as well.
-Or if you want to chat then send me an e-mail, I swear I don't bite.
+Or if you want to chat then send me an e-mail then feel free to reach out.

           .'.'